 Jackrabbit Appears To 'Freeze Up'

-Problems like this are usually attributable to Safari Browser users.
+Problems like this are usually encountered by Safari browser users.
 Jackrabbit does not run well in the Safari browser at this time.
-We recommend our Mac users consider using Mozilla Firefox.
+We recommend our Mac users consider using Firefox.

 Nothing Happens After Clicking a Link

 If nothing happens after you click a link in Jackrabbit, your browser settings may be set to block pop-ups.
 There are several areas in Jackrabbit where a process generates a pop-up.

 - Learn how to enable pop-ups in Chrome

 - Learn how to enable pop-ups in Microsoft Edge

 - Learn how to enable pop-ups in Firefox